markmusic27/vital-lung-capacity-predictor/README.md

 # `Vital Lung Capacity Predictor`

-🫁 A polynomial regression model used to predict the vital lung capacity (VLC) of an individual given their age.
+🫁 A polynomial regression model used to predict the vital lung capacity (VC) of an individual given their age.

 ### Purpose